On this, our final main page, we invite you to be:

 In Revelation 1:3 we read that:

 God blesses the one who reads this prophecy to the church, and he blesses all who listen to it and obey what it says.
 For the time is near when these things will happen.
+(Click here to see the above verse in a variety of other versions.)

-The word prophecy as used in the Bible includes not only predictions about the future, but also the proclamation of any word from God whether of direction, correction, narration, instruction or comfort.
+The Word of the Prophets The word prophecy as used in the Bible includes not only predictions about the future, but also the proclamation of any word from God whether of direction, correction, narration, instruction or comfort.
 In particular, it refers to the interpretation of current events as given by direct revelation of the Holy Spirit.
 Prophecy is never the result of the prophets' own diagnosis of a situation, as is clear from 2 Peter 1:19-21 (NIV-UK).
+Although, in context, this statement applies only to the Book of Revelation, by applying the general rule that what is true of any part of Scripture is true of the whole, it may by extension be legitimately applied to the entire Bible.

 Scripture reading indeed brings many blessings to those who practice it regularly.
 The apostle Paul, writing to the Christians at Rome, says that the things written in the Scriptures long ago not only teach us, but also, give us hope and encouragement as we wait patiently for God's promises (Romans 15:4).